How much does Wegovy cost without insurance?

 Why is the Senate investigating the cost of Wegovy?

 On April 24, 2024, Senator Bernie Sanders launched an investigation into the prices Novo Nordisk charges for Ozempic and Wegovy, according to a press release on his website.
-The Senate committee is requesting information from the drugs’ manufacturer about the costs of Wegovy and Ozempic.
-The committee is particularly interested in why the medications are available in other countries for lower prices, why Novo Nordisk charges more for Wegovy when it contains the same active ingredient (semaglutide) as Ozempic, and whether whether Novo Nordisk would “substantially reduce” the prices of both drugs.
+The Senate committee is requesting information from the manufacturer about the costs of these drugs.
+The committee is particularly interested in why the medications are available in other countries for lower prices, why Novo Nordisk charges more for Wegovy when it contains the same active ingredient (semaglutide) as Ozempic, and whether Novo Nordisk would “substantially reduce” the prices of both drugs.
 The investigation comes after a Yale study that found that Ozempic costs less than $5 a month to manufacture.

 How much does Wegovy cost with insurance?